AdobeDocs/commerce-pwa-studio/src/pages/tutorials/setup-storefront/file-structure/index.md

 The `status`, `headers`, and `body` values defined in the default `upward.yml` file uses values from the `veniaResponse` object.
 This object is defined in the [venia-ui package's `upward.yml` file][].

-Edit this file if you want to change how your project's UPWARD server responds to requests.
+You can edit this file if you want to change how your project's UPWARD server responds to requests, but the preferred method is to use Targetables to make these changes.

-#### `template.html`
+### `template.html`

 The `template.html` file contains the template for the server-side rendered HTML code for your storefront's application shell.